Tomb Raider: Underworld: Scenario and world design

 Underworld forms part of a trilogy together with Legend and Anniversary.
 The scenario was co-written by Lindstrom and Lara's credited co-creator Toby Gard; the script was written by Lindstrom.
 Gard was credited on the game as cinematic director.
 Additional writing work was done by the Freeman Group, led by screenwriter David Freeman.
 Underworld was Gard's last project at Crystal Dynamics before leaving in 2009, and is his last Tomb Raider game to date.
 In an interview that year, he felt his influence on Lara had growing less since Legend due to the increasing size of the team and the input of the director and publisher, feeling it was the right time to leave Lara behind for other game projects.
 The story delivery was intended to balance the dialogue-heavy approach of Legend and more solitary atmosphere of Anniversary, in addition to the atmosphere being darker and having environmental weather and effects tying into the story.
-This was partly in response to negative feedback from players of Legend about Alistair and Zip talking too much during gameplay.
+This was partly in response to negative feedback from players of Legend about Alister and Zip talking too much during gameplay.

 The game's title "Underworld" had multiple meanings; she was visiting multiple underworld locations across different cultures as part of her adventure, reaching a darker part of her "internal journey", and the tone of the adventure and locations was more sombre than earlier games.
 The storyline of Underworld was made "epic" and dramatic, with the team wanting to raise the stakes.
 While a single location with multiple ruins to explore was considered, the team wanted a world-spanning adventure that would take in multiple ruins themed around underworld legends worldwide, informing the game and story design from that point on.

 Norse mythology was chosen as the unifying thread for the story, with additional mythologies building on that.
 Lindstrom made the initial decision of which mythology the game would use during pre-production talks with Gard, with the two then making the story as brief and entertaining as possible.
 The story also referenced similar myths appearing worldwide, something that had fascinated Gard for years.
 A central theme of the narrative was Lara's determination to uncover the truth behind Mjolnir, despite the risks of unleashing something of world-destroying power, calling into question the reasons behind and justification for her adventuring.
 While there was a trend for series to darken their tones to sometimes mixed reactions, Gard explained the tonal shift as a natural progression of the Legend trilogy.
 The storyline originally featured a colleague of Lara's father and his niece, who would be possessed by an artefact dubbed the Eye of Odin.
 The characters and artefact were cut from the game as it made the narrative too complicated, with the team wanting to focus on Natla's plan and associated roles of Amanda and the Doppelgänger.